The Lavinda Lab · Chemistry-Aware AI Validation

 Can you trust an AI-predicted protein complex?

 The predicted TYR-TYRP1-TYRP2 melanogenic trimer (AlphaFold 3).
+Open the dedicated video page →

 A confident score is not a reproducible structure, across hundreds of AF3 runs

 Each point is one model run.
 A high confidence score (right) does not guarantee a structure that reproduces (top).
-That gap is what we measure.
+That gap is what we measure, and one interface reproduces reliably while another never holds: a biological signal, not a modeling artifact.

 Enzyme mechanism · Histamine biology